openhive-network/hive/doc/building.md

     pip3 install --user jinja2

-Note: brew recently updated to boost 1.61.0, which is not yet supported by steem.
+Note: brew recently updated to boost 1.61.0, which is not yet supported by hive.
 Until then, this will allow you to install boost 1.60.0.
 You may also need to install zlib and bzip2 libraries manually.
 In that case, change the directories for `export` accordingly.